Create a Flat ZIP Archive in C#

 └ picture.gif

-After flattening, all inner ZIP contents are moved to the parent ZIP:
+After flattening, all inner ZIP contents will be consolidated into the parent ZIP:

 flattened.zip